dell/csm-docs/content/docs/installation/operator/_index.md

 **NOTE:** For more information on pre-requisites and parameters, please refer to the sub-pages below for each driver.

-**NOTE:** Starting with Dell CSI Operator v1.4.0 and higher, Storage Classes and Volume Snapshot Classes would no longer be created during the installation of the driver via an operator.
+**NOTE:** Storage Classes and Volume Snapshot Classes would no longer be created during the installation of the driver via an operator from v1.4.0 and higher.